-In our school, the Case Manager is the Headteacher.
-If concerns involve the Headteacher, the Chair of Governors fulfils this role.
+In our school/college, the Case Manager is a senior leader-for example, the Headteacher, or Designated Safeguarding Lead (DSL).
+If concerns involve the Headteacher, the Chair of Governors, or Proprietor fulfils this role.

 When a Low-Level Concern is raised (including third-party reports), the Case Manager or their nominated deputy will: